Gary K. Michelson: Early life and education

-Medical innovations & related legal battles
+Medical innovations

 Seeing the low success rates associated with spinal surgery procedures early in his career, Michelson developed new implants, instruments and procedures for spinal surgery.
 These technologies, often recognized in the medical profession as "Michelson Devices", assist in surgical procedures by decreasing blood loss, incision size, and addressing other critical factors.
 Michelson is the sole credited inventor on over 950 issued or pending patents worldwide related to the treatment of spinal disorders.

 In 2005, Michelson sold many of his spine-related patents to Medtronic for $1.35 billion, placing him on the Forbes 400 list.
 A legal battle with Medtronic over the origins of the patents preceded the sale.
 In 2004, Michelson cross-filed in response to Medtronic's 2001 suit, and was awarded financial damages for both lawsuits by the jury.
 The legal defense against Medtronic's suit established a major legal precedent in 2004, governing who bears the cost of pre-trial discovery of electronic evidence.

 Philanthropy

 The Gary Karlin Michelson, M.D.
-Charitable Foundation, Inc. was founded in 1995 through a $100 million contribution from Dr. Michelson (it was later renamed the Michelson Medical Research Foundation in 2005).
+Charitable Foundation, Inc. was founded in 1995 through a $100 million contribution from Michelson.
+It was renamed the Michelson Medical Research Foundation in 2005.
 The nonprofit does not accept donations.

+Michelson and his wife, Alya, are founding donors of the National Medal of Honor Museum.

 Michelson Center for Public Policy

-The Michelson Center for Public Policy endorsed a 2021 bill from Florida senator Vern Buchanan to end an FDA requirement that animal testing be used to determine a drug's efficacy on humans.
+The Michelson Center for Public Policy endorsed a 2021 bill from U.S. representative for Florida's 16th congressional district Vern Buchanan to end an FDA requirement that animal testing be used to determine a drug's efficacy on humans.